buddhamagnet/cv/README.md

 ### PEAK BI

-Hired by the cloud computing consultancy that worked with The Economist on providing AWS services and training to build a data product using [React](https://facebook.github.io/react/) on the front end and [Serverless](https://facebook.github.io/react/) and AWS on the back end.
+Hired by the cloud computing consultancy that worked with The Economist on providing AWS services and training to build a data product using [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) on the front end and [Serverless](https://facebook.github.io/react/) and AWS on the back end.

 ### THE ECONOMIST